SEO News: ChatGPT Vs Google. What’s about to come?

 - Increasing Emotional Intelligence: This will improve the model’s ability to recognise and respond to emotions in a conversation.

-- Better Contextual Understanding: To improve the chatbot’s ability to understand the context in conversations and respond accordingly.
+- Better Contextual Understanding: To improve the chatbot’s ability to understand context in conversations and respond accordingly.

-- Better Consistency: This means ensuring responses will be consistent with the context and prior statements in a conversation.
+- Better Consistency: This means that ensuring responses will be consistent with the context and prior statements in a conversation.

 - Increased Diversity and Inclusivity: This would better the representation of diverse perspectives and such experiences in the training data to produce well-rounded and inclusive outputs.